With wings spanning over six feet, the eagle soars over the trees. Its powerful, flapping wings sound like the mighty wind.

 What Are Symbols?

 Symbols predate language.
-They are encoded in our psycheย as if they are hardwired into our brains when we enter this world.
+They are encoded in our psyche as if they are hardwired into our brains from the moment we are born.

 A symbol is a visual image that represents an idea.